 Huntsville Divorce Attorneys

-Knowledgeable and Client-Oriented Advocacy in Madison, Limestone, Morgan Counties
+Knowledgeable & Client-Oriented Advocacy for Your Divorce in Madison, Limestone, or Morgan County

 To be eligible for divorce in Alabama, at least one of the spouses must have been a resident of Alabama for at least six months prior to filing for divorce.

 You will need to determine whether you would like to file for a fault-based or no-fault divorce.
 The differences are as follows:

 - Irretrievable breakdown

 - Incompatibility of temperament